How Proof of Work Secures Bitcoin

 Why it makes Bitcoin tamper-proof — and the energy question

-To rewrite history, an attacker would have to redo the proof-of-work for a block and every block after it, faster than the honest network builds new ones — needing more than half the planet's mining power.
+To rewrite history, an attacker would have to redo the proof-of-work for a block and every block after it and end up with more accumulated proof-of-work than the honest chain — nodes follow the valid chain with the greatest cumulative work, not simply the one with the most blocks.1 In practice that needs more than half the network's mining power.
 It's economically absurd, and that's the security.

 Yes, this uses real energy — that's a feature, not a bug: the cost is what makes the ledger expensive to attack.
-Increasingly that energy comes from otherwise-wasted or renewable sources.
-For a solo miner, every hash your machine throws is a real, independent ticket in that same global draw — see why solo mining is a lottery.
+How much of that energy is otherwise-wasted (for example flared gas) or renewable is debated and varies by region and over time.
+For a solo miner, every hash your machine throws is a real, independent attempt against the same target — see how solo-mining probability works.

 FAQ